eyedeekay/firefox.profile.i2p/DETAILS.md

         // Use i2p http proxy for all connections and set homepage to safe local form.

 ### Set i2p proxy, disable access to local services(Including Admin Panel)

+Obviously, we set the proxy.
+In this case, we use the http proxy for all ports *and* set share proxy settings.
+Also set the homepage to about:blank and disallow access to any unproxied hosts, including the localhost.
+This is because someone could potentially attempt to load a resource from a service running on your computer to via an eepsite in order to weaken your anonymity.

         // DON'T allow access to the admin panel from the profile we browse i2p with. user_pref("network.proxy.no_proxies_on", 0);